DennisPSmith5676/DataVisualization_US_Accidents/README.md

 !
 [Machine Learning Process text file link](https://github.com/DennisPSmith5676/DataVisualization_US_Accidents/blob/MachineLearningModel/MLStage1.txt)

+✓ Description of the communication protocols: We are meeting 5 times a week and reviewing all changes before we commit the code and files to the main branch.

 Acknowledgements:
 Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath.
 “A Countrywide Traffic Accident Dataset.”, 2019.